dingyuchen/hashnode/cle5n0243000108jwfbr8ghku.md

 Another difficulty I foresee would be generating the links and linking between notes. using `wikilinks` is one solution, but I've only seen people using regex to search for occurrences of `[[` to generate links.
 Ideally, we would also want links to be transformed into a `next/link` component.

 Writing notes for my personal website in this way also means giving up all the niceties of the WYSIWYG editors and completions.
-However, I shall attempt to make it more of a conscious process rather than an efficient one.
+However, I intend to adopt more of a conscious note-taking process rather than an efficient one.
 By putting in the manual effort to curate my digital garden, I hope to be able to improve my understanding and expression of the idea I'm writing about.

 # Next Steps